CrossMap Transformer: A Crossmodal Masked Path Transformer Using Double Back-Translation for Vision-and-Language Navigation: Proposed Method

 \subsubsection{Double back-translation}

-Such an architecture where the CMT and CMS share the same features representation allows ${\bf o}_a(t)$ to be concurrently processed into a sequence of actions and translated into an instruction.
+Such an architecture where the CMT and CMS share the same features representation allows $\bm{ o}_a(t)$ to be concurrently processed into a sequence of actions and translated into an instruction.
 This approach mutually enhances the CMT and CMS network, differently to the method proposed in \cite{fried2018speaker} where the speaker is trained separately.
 In addition, more classically, we used a second translation by using the sentences generated by the CMS to train the CMT.
 We define these two levels of translation as the double back translation (DBT).

-To perform the DBT, the latent features ${\bf o}_a(t)$, for a full sequence generated by the CMT, are used to train the CMS only if the instructed destination is successfully reached.
-Against this context, the CMS minimizes the cross-entropy loss between the generated sentence and the original instruction.
+\Update To perform the DBT, the CMS minimizes the cross-entropy loss between the generated sentence and the original instruction.
+In this configuration, each input sample $\bm{ o}_a(t)$, of a full sequence generated by the CMT, is used to train the CMS only if the instructed destination is successfully reached.
+A mask is used to discard the samples that did not reach the correct destination.

-In a second phase the CMS generates sentences from latent features ${\bf o}_a(t)$ obtained from ground truth paths.
+In a second phase the CMS generates sentences from latent features $\bm{ o}_a(t)$ obtained from ground-truth paths.
 These sentences are used to train the CMT.
 Only sentences with a scoring metric greater than a threshold $\lambda$ are used.

-Finally if the CMS scoring metric is greater than $\lambda$ on the validation set, the speaker is then used on unlabeled paths to generated sentences and train again the CMT.
+During the inference phase, if the average CMS scoring metric of the validation set is greater than $\lambda$, for the next epoch, the CMS is then used to generate sentence on the unlabeled training paths.
+These newly labeled paths are used as augmented data to train the CMT.
 By filtering both the CMT and CMS, we limit the impact of noisy generated features as analyzed in \cite{zhao2021evaluation}.